 “I’m sure.”
 Then turning to Scott, “but he told me he’s done gay things.”

 “I know.
 It’s just something he did once.
 He also slept with girls.”

 “I just had a wild summer.
 Maybe we’ll all have one this year.”

 “No way.”
 “Why not,” they spoke over each other.

 “This is too much.
-If you guys are sleeping together, then I think you’re both gay.”
+If you guys are sleeping together, then you’re both gay.”

-Scott presented our defense.
+Scott presents our defense.
 “He saved my life, literally, the night after I told you about his cousin and him.”